nkbt/react-works/packages/swap/README.md

 ## Development and testing

-Currently is being developed and tested with the latest stable `Node 6` on `OSX` and `Windows`.
+Currently is being developed and tested with the latest stable `Node 7` on `OSX`.

-To run example covering all `ReactSwap` features, use `npm start dev`, which will compile `src/example/Example.js`
+To run example covering all `ReactSwap` features, use `npm start dev`, which will compile `example/Example.js`

 ```bash
 git clone git@github.com:nkbt/react-swap.git